Generative Agents: Interactive Simulacra of Human Behavior

 Conclusion

-For the full details, see the original paper: Generative Agents: Interactive Simulacra of Human Behavior.
+For more details, see the original paper: Generative Agents: Interactive Simulacra of Human Behavior